drgnslyah/ctf-writeups/picoCTF_2024/forensics/dear_diary/README.md

 $ file Journal
 Journal: data
 ```
+Obviously this is what `its-all-in-the-name` hints to, and not dd.
+Diary = Journal.
 Running `cat` or `strings` on the `Journal` file doesn't amount to much, so remembering the hint here helped me out, so instead I did:

 ```